OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-browser.md

 | `enableProdMode`  |  |  | Disable all logging except error level |

 #### **Session**

+Represents a video call.
+It can also be seen as a room where multiple users can connect.
+Participants who publish their videos to a session will be seen by the rest of users connected to that specific session

 | Method           | Returns | Parameters | Description |
 | ---------------- | ------- | ------------------------------------------- | ----------- |
 | `connect`    |  | `token:string`<br/>_`metadata:any`_<br/>`callback(error):function` | Connects to the session using **token** and executes **callback** in the end (_error_ parameter null if success). **metadata** parameter allows you to pass extra data to share with other users when they receive _streamCreated_ event.
 You can also add metadata through openvidu-backend-client when generating tokens (see [TokenOptions](/reference-docs/openvidu-java-client/#tokenoptions)).
 The structure of this string is up to you (maybe some standarized format as JSON or XML is a good idea), the only restriction is a maximum length of 1000 chars |